On Distributionally Robust Multistage Convex Optimization: New Algorithms and Complexity Analysis: Numerical Experiments

 \subsection{Multi-Commodity Inventory Problem}

-We consider a multi-commodity inventory problem with uncertain customer demands and deterministic holding and backlogging costs, following the description in~\cite{georghiou_robust_2019}.
-Due to the stagewise independence of the bounded uncertainties and convexity of the problem, we formulate the problem below as an MRCO recursion~\eqref{eq:MRCP-Recursion}.
-Let $\calK\coloneqq\{1,2,\dots,K\}$ denote the set of product indices.
-We first describe the variables in each stage $t\in\calT$.
-We use $l_{t,k}$ to denote the inventory level, $a_{t,k}$ (resp. $b_{t,k}$) to denote the amount of express (resp. standard) order fulfilled in the current (resp.\ subsequent) stage, of some product $k\in\calK$.
-Let $\xi_t\in\Xi_t$ denote the uncertainty vector controlling the customer demands in stage $t$.
-The first stage is assumed to be deterministic, i.e., $\Xi_1=\{0\}$ without loss of generality.
-Then, the stage $t$ subproblem can be written as
+We consider the MRCO model of multi-commodity inventory problem with uncertain customer demands and deterministic holding and backlogging costs, following the description in~\cite{georghiou_robust_2019}.
+This problem can be described through the local cost functions \(f_t\) and the uncertainty sets \(\Xi_t\).
+Let \(\calJ\coloneqq\{1,2,\dots,J\}\) denote the set of product indices.
+We first describe the variables in each stage \(t\in\calT\).
+We use \(x^l_{t,j}\) to denote the inventory level, \(y^a_{t,j}\) (resp. \(x^b_{t,j}\)) to denote the amount of express (resp.\ standard) order fulfilled in the current (resp.\ subsequent) stage, of some product \(j\in\calJ\).
+Let \(\xi_t\in\Xi_t\) denote the uncertainty vector controlling the customer demands in stage \(t\).
+The state variables consist of the collection \(x_t\coloneqq(x^l_{t,1},\dots,x^l_{t,J},x^b_{t,1},\dots,x^b_{t,J})\), while the internal variables are simply the express order amounts \(y_t=(y^a_{t,1},\dots,y^a_{t,J})\).
+In stage \(t\in\calT\), the local cost function \(f_t\) and the state space \(\calX_t\) are defined by